MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-shorthand.md

 }
 ```

-If there already exists a resource with the JSON values shown above, passing a `null` value in an update command will reset the key's value.
+If there already exists a resource with the JSON values shown above, passing a `null` value in an update command resets the key's value.

 ```bash
 az some-update-command --contact address=null